jborza/jborza.github.io/_posts/2020-06-20-m5stick-watch.md

 }
 ```

+Then I would need to measure the text length with `strlen()` or something and calculate the margin from the left in order to center the text.

-However, it turns out there *is* a function `setTextDatum` in the M5stack LCD documentation.
+**However**, it turns out there **is** a function `setTextDatum` in the M5stack LCD documentation.
 It sets the text position reference point, the default being `TL_DATUM` (top center).
 If I want to center a text horizontally, I can use the constant `TC_DATUM` (top center).
 However, one should use `M5.Lcd.drawString(const char *string, int32_t poX, int32_t poY)` to draw text using the alignment.

 This way, I can center stuff with: